channelsquid/QA-QUIZ/README.md

 ## SECTION 1 - Test Case Design

 aCommerce provide End-to-End Ecommerce service.
 The first is "Gift With Purchase(GWP)" to manage promotion on the Marketplace.
-The second is "Order Fulfillment service" to processing the salesorder from Marketplace
+The second is "Order Fulfillment Service" to processing the salesorder from Marketplace

 #### Requirements
 The feature indicates the promotion when sales orders arriving.